 By identifying sourced components based on part-reuse and product and manufacturing platform alignment, manufacturers can reduce inventory levels and respond with greater agility to shifts in demand.
 It streamlines the process of identifying alternate or functionally equivalent parts when standard parts are not available.

-3. Eco-design/green products and regulatory compliance requires integration of the design and development systems with the extended enterprise to manage product impact across engineering, supply chains, manufacturing, distribution, after-market service and maintenance, as well as end-of-life processes (disposal, energy conversion and/or recycling).
+3. Eco-design / green products and regulatory compliance requires integration of the design and development systems with the extended enterprise to manage product impact across engineering, supply chains, manufacturing, distribution, after-market service and maintenance, as well as end-of-life processes (disposal, energy conversion and / or recycling).

 4. Integrated new product market launch processes require the effective coordination of product data across multiple systems (PLM, ERP/MRP, SCM and CRM systems).

 Once a new product development program is approved, sourcing and procurement need a single view of the product data and requirements to start to line up suppliers, while marketing needs their own views of the same data to start creating collateral material.
-As the supply chain gets ready, getting up-to-date information on materials, bills of material (BOMs), and routings into the ERP system is critical.
+As the supply chain gets ready, getting up-to-date information on materials, bills of materials (BOMs), and routings into the ERP system is critical.

 Manufacturing systems need to be set up to oversee fabrication, assembly, and product quality.

-Service organizations are mobilized with documentation and processes to support the product in the field.
-Managing the product specifications across as-built and as-maintained aspects of a product's life can be critical in some industries on an after-market service basis, and planning for this upfront will be important to these segments.
+Service organizations are moilized with documentation and processes to support the product in the field.
+Managing the product specifications across as-built and as-maintained aspects of a product’s life can be critical in some industries on an after-market service basis, and planning for this upfront will be important to these segments.